garyfleming/hexagonal-talk/hexagonal-ds.md

 ## Solution: Ports & Adapters

 ^ Separate code on the inside (business logic) from code on the outside (external entities), without allowing the inside to have any explicit knowledge of the outside.
 That is, the web, UI, DB etc can depend on the business logic, but the business logic knows nothing about the external entities driving it or that it is driving.
+The "Adding animals" feature of our animal shelter does not need to know where that request originated.
+It does not need to know about the final storage mechanism.

 ![inline 85%](portsadapters.png)